|

 or A26+A1).

-Google map - road approaches to central Paris
+Google map - road approaches to central Paris.

-* Click
+Click

 here

-for current and forthcoming events in Paris
+to find current and forthcoming events in Paris

 Foire de Paris

-27 April - 8 May
+April - May

-Massive shopping extravaganza
+Massive annual shopping extravaganza

 at Porte de Versailles.